-It’s important to connect on a regular basis with your child.
+It’s important to connect with your child regularly.

 Even on a very busy day, you can find easy ways to bond.